sumeedu/bancodeitinerarios/README.md

 ## Contributing

 Thank you for considering contributing to the project.
-In order to ensure that the Sumé LMS community is welcome to all make sure to read our [Contributor Guideline](CONTRIBUTING.md).
+In order to ensure that the Sumé community is welcome to all make sure to read our [Contributor Guideline](CONTRIBUTING.md).

 ## Code of Conduct